bcaro/wifilightV2-doc/docs/en_US/index.md

 ## Plugin configuration

-wifilightV2 does not create any device automatically (except for Tuya / Zigbee devices in inclusion mode), they must be created in the plugin before configuring them.
+wifilightV2 does not create devices automatically except:

+- Tuya Smart Life
+- Ewelink
+- Govee

 Need help ? :
 - Use the question mark icon to get help on each configuration item.